 Charles Oliver joined SAM in January 2008 with a focus on the Sprott Gold and Precious Minerals Fund.
-In September 2008, Charles, along with Jamie Horvat, started the Sprott All Cap Fund.
-In 2009, Jamie and Charles also assumed lead portfolio manager responsibilities on the Sprott Global Equity Fund and the Opportunities group of Funds.
 Charles began his investment career with Midland Doherty in 1987 and later joined AGF's Fund Management department in 1999.
 In 2002 he was named co-manager of the AGF Precious Metals Fund, the AGF Global Resources Fund and the AGF Canadian Resources Fund.
 In 2004 he was named Manager of the AGF Canadian Small Cap Fund.
 In 2006 he became co-manager of the AGF Growth Equity Fund and co-advisor on the Oil Sands Sector Fund.
 Charles also helped manage institutional funds and funds domiciled in Japan, Ireland, and the UK.
 Charles obtained his Honours Bachelor of Science degree in Geology from the University of Western Ontario in 1987 and obtained his CFA designation in 1998.

-John Wilson Senior Portfolio Manager
+John Wilson Co-Chief Investment Officer and Senior Portfolio Manager

 In February 2012, John Wilson joined SAM as Senior Portfolio Manager.
 John has over 25 years of investment and business experience.
+John is the lead portfolio manager on the Sprott Enhanced Equity Class and the Sprott Opportunities Fund and he co-manages the Sprott Enhanced Balanced Fund with SAM's Fixed Income team.
 From 2009 to 2012, he was Chief Investment Officer of Cumberland Private Wealth Management.
 Previously, he was the founder of DDX Capital Partners, an alternative investment manager from 2004 to 2008.
 From 2000 to 2003, John was Managing Director and a top-rated technology analyst at RBC Capital Markets; and previously, a Director at UBS Canada.
 John is an MBA graduate of The Wharton School, University of Pennsylvania and has also earned a Bachelor of Science degree in Electrical Engineering from Queen's University.
+In January, 2013, John was appointed Co-Chief Investment Officer of SAM.